kbuni123/PVLIB_PV-System-Installation-for-Arsi-Nagele-General-Hospital/README.md

 A basic financial analysis was conducted with the following assumptions:
 - **Cost per Watt:** €1.5 EUR/W
 - **System Cost:** €24,000.00 EUR

--
-Given that the LCOE of solar PV is higher than existing electricity tarrif, installing a PV system may not result in immediate cost savings per kWh for consumers paying the standard rates.
-However, what must be considered is that the electricity supply from Ethiopian Electricity grid is unreliable and often interrupted.
-Therefore, services where their income mainly relies on reliable electricity supply should invest on an off-grid PV-system.
+Given that the Levelized Cost of Energy (LCOE) for solar PV is higher than the current electricity tariff in Ethiopia, installing a PV system may not lead to immediate cost savings per kWh for consumers paying standard rates.
+However, it is crucial to consider the unreliability and frequent interruptions of the Ethiopian electricity grid.
+For businesses and essential services whose operations depend on a stable and continuous power supply, investing in an off-grid solar PV system can provide energy security, operational stability, and long-term resilience, making it a strategic investment despite the higher initial costs.

 ## Future Improvements
 The model can be enhanced by: